ietf-wg-cellar/flac-specification/flac.md

 Data     | Description
 :--------|:-----------
 `u(32)`  | Registered application ID.
 (Visit the [registration page](https://xiph.org/flac/id.html) to register an ID with FLAC.)
-`u(n)`   | Application data (n MUST be a multiple of 8, i.e., a whole number of bytes)
+`u(n)`   | Application data (n MUST be a multiple of 8, i.e., a whole number of bytes) n is 8 times the size described in the metadata block header, minus the 32 bits already used for the application ID.

 ## Seektable

 The seektable metadata block can be used to store seek points.
 It is possible to seek to any given sample in a FLAC stream without a seek table, but the delay can be unpredictable since the bitrate may vary widely within a stream.
 By adding seek points to a stream, this delay can be significantly reduced.
 There MUST NOT be more than one seektable metadata block in a stream, but the table can have any number of seek points.

 Each seek point takes 18 bytes, so a seek table with 1% resolution within a stream adds less than 2 kilobyte of data.
-The number of seek points is implied by the metadata header 'length' field, i.e., equal to length / 18.
+The number of seek points is implied by the size described in the metadata block header, i.e., equal to size / 18.
 There is also a special 'placeholder' seekpoint that will be ignored by decoders but can be used to reserve space for future seek point insertion.

 Data       | Description
 :----------|:-----------